kyma-project/btp-manager/docs/user/03-40-management-of-service-instances-and-bindings.md

             key1: val1
             key2: val2
     ```
-    > [!NOTE]
-    > In the **serviceOfferingName** and  **servicePlanName** fields, enter the name of the SAP BTP service you want to use and the service's plan respectively.
+      In the **serviceOfferingName** and  **servicePlanName** fields, enter the name of the SAP BTP service you want to use and the service's plan respectively.

-2. Apply the CR file in your cluster to create the service instance.
+2. To create the service instance, apply the CR file in your cluster.

     ```bash
     kubectl apply -f path/to/my-service-instance.yaml